IBM/cp4mcm-samples/bcdr/backup/README.md

 - openshift-user-workload-monitoring
 - velero

-2. Following are the list of databases per different application will be backed up:
+2. The following list of databases for each different application will be backed up:

 a.
 Vulnerability Advisor
 - Zookeeper